HealthIQ-LLC/master-patient-index/README.md

 - `app`: Flask `app` object is created and configured
 - `auditor`: supplies a callable context-manager to trace all transactions
 - `coupler`: intentional coupling of data model, data processor, payload validator, and supported protocol methods
+- `crosswalk`: a set of processors for maintaining a foreign-key ID crosswalk
 - `crypto_s3`: an encrypted getter/setter for handling metric results data.
 Not fully implemented and not tested at this time
 - `data_utils`: some helper functions for handling data idiomatically
 - `engine`: match-computation is orchestrated here, metrics result